quantumhu/testing2.0/java_setup_eclipse.md

-# Java Testing 2.0 Setup
+# Java Setup - Eclipse

 This document details how to setup Cucumber and jqwik on Eclipse.